thetensor-space/OpenDleto/README.md

 # OpenDleto
 Dleto, which means chisel, is a package of tools to carve information out of tensor data.
-This is an early release simplified implementation of a larger project of research methods developed in multiple languages.
-Visit  [TheTensor.Space](https://TheTensor.Space/) for the main project.
+This is a simplified, early release implementation of a larger project of research methods developed in multiple languages.
+Visit  [TheTensor.Space](https://TheTensor.Space/) for more information about the main project.

 ## Contents